 Then she asks the two dentists being interviewed how a patient can ascertain whether he or she has found a good dentist.
 This is the part that disturbed me the most.
 Here’s one quote: “Ask if he or she uses specialists.
 Who does your root canals?
 If the person on the phone says, ‘We do everything here, that would scare me,’ Dr. M. says.
 ‘Especially orthodontia.'”

 REALLY?
 Holy crap.
 That’s your litmus test, Dr. M??
 Dr. M is scared of a dentist that does “everything?”
 And, ESPECIALLY “orthodontia?”
 Heck… I’ve never known a dentist to use that word, “orthodontia.”
 So, either this dentist is woefully ignorant, old-fashioned, or simply masking his own inadequacies.

 Speaking as a dentist who does some “endodontia, orthodontia, periodontia, and even oral surgerydontia,” I would like to invite Dr. M to observe me in my practice.
-Or, to be practical, he can see photos of my work on my website.

 There were other suggestions I did agree with.
 It wasn’t all bad.
 I agree that a dental specialist can be a good resource for finding a good general dentist, for example.
 I also can accept the notion of asking other people you trust for a referral.